ブログ

 What’s next for MCP security: Governing autonomous and shadow AI

 Over the past few years, the AI landscape has evolved rapidly from early generative AI tools that primarily produced text and content, to agentic AI systems capable of executing complex tasks and orchestrating workflows autonomously.
-The next phase may involve the rise of shadow AI, where employees and teams deploy AI agents independently, outside formal governance structures.
-In this emerging environment, MCP will act as a key enabler by simplifying connectivity between AI agents and sensitive enterprise systems, while also creating new security challenges that traditional models were not designed to address.
+The next major phase of AI expansion is already beginning, with the rise of shadow AI, where employees and teams deploy AI agents independently, outside formal governance structures.
+In this emerging environment, MCP will act as a key enabler by simplifying connectivity between AI agents and sensitive enterprise systems, while also creating new security challenges that traditional models and cybersecurity systems were not designed to address.

 In 2026, the organizations that succeed will be those that treat MCP not merely as a technical integration protocol, but as a critical security boundary for governing autonomous AI systems.